odud-by/uae-fdi-resilience-analysis/README.md

 The anchor projection maintains a substantially higher trajectory relative to the ARDL-based scenarios.
 This reflects the assumption that observed 2023–2024 inflows represent sustained strength rather than a temporary spike.

-Unlike the ARDL framework, the anchor path does not incorporate oil-price sensitivity or scenario-based stress testing.
+Unlike the ARDL framework, the anchor path does not incorporate oil-price sensitivity or scenario stress testing.
 Instead, it embeds recent realized growth directly into the forward outlook.
 As such, the anchor should be interpreted as a momentum-driven reference path rather than a standalone forecast.

 ---